-The need to connect virtually and to have video conferences and communications via the web has been around for a while.
+Before WebRTC, the need to connect virtually and to have video conferences and communications via the web was a priority.
 In the past, you had to rely on plug-ins or an installable application on your PC – not just your web browser.
 This was very inconvenient as users were required to install additional, incompatible apps, and developers had to study complex stacks and protocols to make the magic happen.

 WebRTC was born